 Banner photo credit: istock/fizkes

-Take a look at USC Bedrosian Center’s “The Bigger Picture” podcast episode with Director of USC Sol Price Center for Social Innovation Dr. Gary Dean Painter, Manchester Metropolitan University’s Dr. Christopher Fox and Dr. Susan Baines as they delve deep into Social Impact Bonds.
+Take a look at USC Bedrosian Center’s “The Bigger Picture” podcast episode with the Price School’s Dr. Gary Dean Painter, Manchester Metropolitan University’s Dr. Christopher Fox and Dr. Susan Baines as they delve deep into Social Impact Bonds.

 ABOUT THE RESEARCHERS

 Gary Painter is a Professor in the Sol Price School of Public Policy at the University of Southern California.
-He also serves as the Director of the Sol Price Center for Social Innovation and the Homelessness Policy Research Institute.
+He also serves as the Director of the Homelessness Policy Research Institute.
 Professor Painter is a leading figure in the field of social innovation.
 In addition to his recent book co-authored with Chris Fox and other scholars, he works extensively with a variety of social innovation organizations and collective impact networks to address some of the grand challenges that society faces.
 His current research focuses on how to activate the social innovation process.
 Professor Painter also has extensive expertise in housing, urban economics, and education policy, which shapes his research on how the social innovation process can identify new models of social change within these complex policy areas.

 Chris Fox is a Professor of Evaluation and Policy Analysis at Manchester Metropolitan University, where he is also Director of the Policy Evaluation and Research Unit and co-lead of Metropolis – an academic-led think tank.
 His current research concentrates on innovation in the delivery of public services and the role of evidence in policy and practice.
 Dr. Fox has been collaborating with the Price Center for several years, including on a book on Payment by Results and Social Impact Bonds: Outcome-based payment systems in the UK and US that was published by Policy Press/University of Chicago Press in 2018.